Vicent Franch: Career

+Franch is a professor of Constitutional Law and Political and Administration Science at the University of Valencia.
+He was the appointed judge for the Administration Courtroom of the Superior Court of the Valencian Community from 1990 to 1995.

 He has been Director of the Electoral Documentation Centre of the Valencian Community.
 Some years ago he was appointed Director of the series of books 'Estudi General-Textos Valencians' of the Alfons el Magnànim Institution of the Council of Valencia.
 The aim of this collection is to recover the most important Valencian contributions to social debate and thought, from the time of Arnau de Vilanova to the present.
 Several times he has been Director of the Department of Constitutional Law and Political and Administration Science of the University of Valencia.
 At present he is director of the magazine Tractat de l'Aigua (Valencian Interdisciplinary Review on Water).

 During the Spanish Transition he was first President and later Síndic Major of the Agrupació Borrianenca de Cultura (Cultural Association of Burriana).
 He was mayor of the village of Aín, in the province of Castelló, from 1999 to 2003.

 During these years Franch has also taken part in several debates, and in colloquia and conferences.
 He has also taken part in many courses and seminars.